sandialabs/sudoku-online/specifications/board.md

 - *Conflicting cells*: optional cells that have no possible solution (structured as a list just like accessibleCells)
 - *solved*: optional boolean indicating whether this board represents an acceptable and complete solution
 - *backtrackingBoard*: optional boolean indicating whether this board is only available to allow the user to backtrack and handle incorrect assignments or exclusions
+- *puzzleName*: optional string name of the puzzle

 ### Current Assignments